 Figure: Two Servers and an External Load Balancer

 The file system contains two directories on each machine:

 - E2E_BRIDGE_PROG: It contains all binaries for the Bridge.
 Read only access at runtime.
-It is updated only for patches and upgrades (see Installing the BRIDGE ).
+It is updated only for patches and upgrades (see BRIDGE Installation Guide ).

 - E2E_BRIDGE_DATA: This folder contains all deployed service repositories, service settings, and service log files; all Bridge data such as users, roles, groups, and server domain nodes; environment settings (e.g. ORACLE_HOME, ...); all Apache proxy configurations, and the proxy logs.